jhollinger/occams-record/README.md

-# micro-record (teeny-record?)
+# micro-record

 EXPERIMENTAL.
 A low-memory interface for running large ActiveRecord queries.

 When pulling back very large sets of data in ActiveRecord, `preload` and `find_each` are the go-to tools.
 But when you need to eager load more than a few associations (especially a few `has_many`'s), these tools start to break down.
-(More associaionts = more memory usage per batch = smaller batches = more batches = more time.)
+(More associations = more memory usage per batch = smaller batches = more batches = more time.)
 MicroRecord seeks to solve these issues by making some very specific trade-offs:
-* MicroRecord results are rougly 66% smaller than ActiveRecord results.
+* MicroRecord results are roughly 66% smaller than ActiveRecord results.
-* MicroRecord queries are rougly 5x-10x faster than ActiveRecord.
+* MicroRecord queries are roughly 5x-10x faster than ActiveRecord.
 * MicroRecord results are read-only.
 * MicroRecord objects do not have any instance methods from your Rails models; they're purely database rows.
 * You can still write your queries using ActiveRecord's query builder, as well as your existing models' scopes.